2020 Mazda MX-5 Miata Club RF Test Drive

-Power is generated by a longitudinally-mounted 2.0-liter SKYACTIV-G DOHC, 16-valve, inline four-cylinder engine with Direct Injection that has been perfected, increasing the horsepower output by 26, from 155 ponies at 6,000 rpm, to181 at 7,000 rpm for an increase of 26 while developing 151 lb.-ft. of torque at 4,000 rpm for a boost of three lb.-ft.
-The redline has been increased from 6,800 rpm to 7,500 rpm
+Power is generated by a longitudinally-mounted 2.0-liter SKYACTIV-G DOHC, 16-valve, inline four-cylinder engine with Gasoline Direct Fuel Injection that has been perfected, with 181horsepower at 7,000 rpm while developing 151 lb.-ft. of torque at 4,000 rpm.
+The redline is 7,500 rpm.

 The two-seat cockpit showcases a human-centric driving position, focused around the driver, with things like the pedal position optimized to fall in-line with the driver’s natural foot movement.
-The hood is now lower and the windshield A-pillars were moved aft and made more upright for enhanced visibility.
-Exterior paint colors now appear on the door panels – all combining to provide a greater sensation of the outside world.
+The hood is low and the windshield A-pillars are positioned aft and are upright for enhanced visibility.
+Exterior paint colors now appear on the door panels.
 Passengers are positioned more inboard to feel in-line with the center of the vehicle, but passenger space can seem tight for those 6’4” or more.

 COMFORT AND CONVENIENCE

-A 4.6-inch, full-color TFT display, now adopts the available Traffic Sign Recognition and additional features include a tilt and telescoping steering column, a standard rearview camera and a new package option – Club i-ACTIVSENSE with Smart City Brake Support, and Lane Departure Warning.
+A 4.6-inch, full-color TFT display adopts the available Traffic Sign Recognition and additional features include a tilt and telescoping steering column, a standard rearview camera and an optional – Club i-ACTIVSENSE with Smart City Brake Support, and Lane Departure Warning.
 Technology highlights include: Mazda Advanced Keyless Entry, BOSE® 9-speaker audio system with headrest speakers and Bluetooth hands-free phone and audio streaming, as well as an Adaptive Front-lighting System.

-My most recent test Mazda MX-5 Miata was a 2019 Mazda MX-5 Miata Club RF model with the six-speed Sport automatic transmission.
-The exterior finish was sprayed Ceramic metallic and came in Black and Ceramic tones with Red double stitching.
-The base price was $32,945., with the final sticker ringing up to $34,265. after factoring in optional fare and the delivery, processing and handling fee.
+My most recent test Mazda MX-5 Miata was a 2020 Mazda MX-5 Miata Club RF model with the six-speed Sport automatic transmission.
+The exterior wore a Soul Red Crystal finish and came with a Black interior.
+The base sticker price was set at $33,645., with the tally ringing up to $35,185. after factoring in optional fare and the delivery, processing, and handling fee.

-The new 2019 Mazda MX-5 CLUB Miata RF is a huge success as an affordable, fun-to-drive, pure open air roadster thanks to its Kansei engineering, which focuses on understanding how the car feels through the driver’s sense of touch, how it sounds at speed, and how it looks in open air form, rather than focusing on zero-to-60-mph acceleration figures.
+The new 2020 Mazda MX-5 CLUB Miata RF is a huge success as an affordable, fun-to-drive, pure open-air roadster thanks to its Kansei engineering, which focuses on understanding how the car feels through the driver’s sense of touch, how it sounds at speed, and how it looks in open-air form, rather than focusing on zero-to-60-mph acceleration figures.

+The 2020 MX-5 Miata lineup has lost absolutely none of its original appeal, regardless of the trim level or the top configuration was chosen.
+This latest iteration open-air sports car ranks high in every respect.
 Acceleration is more than adequate.
-It may not seem blistering to some, but is certainly quick enough to provide a heightened level of driving fun.
-When prodded with gusto the engine’s growl is pleasing enough, and doesn’t register as offensive at all. but now also features a more pleasing, throatier note from the exhaust, which is sure to generate even wider smiles and perhaps even a little LOL.
+It may not seem blistering to some but is certainly quick enough to provide a heightened level of driving fun.
+When prodded with spirit, the engine’s growl is pleasing enough and doesn’t register as offensive at all. but now also features a more pleasing, throatier note from the exhaust, which is sure to generate wide smiles and perhaps even some LOL.
 Handling is crisp and precise with pleasing throttle steer properties, and the car exhibits an excellent front to rear balance.

-On the negative side, when riding as a passenger the co-pilot’s space is tight for my 6’4” frame.
-The driver’s side is somewhat tight as well, but posed no real problem when driving.
-Additionally, the wind noise around the driver’s outside mirror might seem excessive to some at speed, and trunk space is basically limited to one rollaboard, but a good sized one – enough for a weekend getaway for two.
+When riding as a passenger the co-pilot’s space was tight for my 6’4” frame.
+The driver’s side seems roomier and poses no real problem when driving.
+Wind noise around the driver’s outside mirror might seem excessive to some at speed, and trunk space is basically limited to one rollaboard, but a good-sized one – enough for a weekend getaway for two.

 The MX-5 Miata remains a true sports car with heart, in keeping with Mazda’s “Zoom-Zoom” spirit.
-In my mind, it will always be a Miata, (MX-5 or not).
-Kudos for the genuine sports car feels and looks as well as the easy to operate retractable hardtop.
-Essentially, the 2019 MX-5 Miata Club RF sportster is ready to roll off the showroom floor and onto the track once you add a roll bar and five-point harness to meet sanctioned racing requirements.
+In my mind, it remains a Miata, (MX-5 or not).
+Kudos for the genuine sports car feels and looks as well as the easy single switch operation of the retractable hardtop.
+The bottom line, the 2020 MX-5 Miata Club RF roadster is ready to roll off the showroom floor and onto the track after adding a roll bar and five-point harness to meet sanctioned racing requirements.
 Long live the Miata.
 Oops, I meant MX-5.